MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 ### Open AI plugins

 Open AI plugins provide access to data sources, allowing specific data to be surfaced through AI experiences that would not normally be available through general models.
-Learn more: [Add an OpenAI plugin](/power-virtual-agents/copilot-ai-plugins#add-an-openai-plugin)
+Learn more: [Add an OpenAI plugin (preview)](/power-virtual-agents/copilot-ai-plugins#add-an-openai-plugin)

 ### Topics plugins